shoaibrayeen/Programmers-Community/readMe.md

    - Databases ( Relational or Non-Relational )
    - At least 3 Projects ( Either on Team or Individual )

-- Application Developer
-   - Quatitative Aptitudes
-   - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
-   - At least 2 Projects on Application Development
-   - Any Framework ( Vue.js, React, Django, etc. )

 - Data Analyst
    - Quatitative Aptitudes
    - Data Structures and Algorithms in C, C++, Java or Python